Israel – Belgium Tax Treaty

 17%

-Inheritance Tax
+Inheritance Tax Belgium

-Relocation
+Relocation to Belgium

-Belgium offers compelling advantages for businesses considering a move, particularly from a business perspective.
+Belgium offers satisfying advantages for businesses considering investing in the country, particularly from a business perspective.
 Its central location in Europe provides easy access to major cities and markets, making it an ideal base for expanding into the wider European market.
 With well-developed transportation networks and advanced logistics facilities, Belgium offers efficient connectivity for businesses to transport goods and connect with customers.
-Additionally, Belgium boasts a skilled and multilingual workforce, providing businesses with access to diverse talent and the ability to engage with international clients.
-The country’s strong infrastructure and modern communication systems facilitate smooth business operations.
-Moreover, Belgium’s stable legal and regulatory frameworks offer a favorable business environment, ensuring reliable protections for intellectual property and commercial transactions.
-Belgium’s strategic location, robust infrastructure, talented workforce, and supportive business climate make it an attractive destination for companies seeking growth and success in Europe.
+Additionally, Belgium enjoys a skilled and multilingual workforce, providing businesses with access to diverse talent and the ability to engage with international clients.

-Real estate taxation in Belgium
+Real Estate Taxation in Belgium

-Transfer of funds from Israel to Belgium
+Transfer of Funds from Israel to Belgium

-Due to the fact that both countries have a tax treaty with each other, one can submit a declaration form (2513/2 form – Statement regarding a payment to a foreign resident that is exempt from withholding tax), and under certain circumstances, there is a possibility to transfer the payment without the withholding tax and the approval of the Tax Authority.
+As mentioned above, the countries have signed a tax treaty, that allows taxpayers to submit a 2513/2 form – Statement regarding a payment to a foreign resident that is exempt from withholding tax, to potentially transfer the payments without paying the withholding tax.

-The banks raise many difficulties and charge high fees for converting shekels into other currencies, so it is important to consult before transferring the funds – Contact us.
+Moreover, banks often raise many difficulties and charge high fees for converting shekels into other currencies.
+Therefore, consulting with a specialist before transferring the funds is highly recommended, click here to contact us.

 For more information on money transfers abroad, click here.